Department of Neighborhood Service Reference Guide

 MADACC (414) 646-8640 will attempt to dispatch an animal control officer to pick up unwanted or stray animals.
 Or the caller should be advised to call the Wisconsin Humane Society.
 Dead animals including road kill are picked up by Sanitation either at the curb, in street or wrapped in plastic and placed in cart) (s.
 78-21)

-Any person who has an unwanted or stray animal in their possession that needs to be picked up and transported to Wisconsin Humane Society should call 286-3535 and the office assistant will attempt to dispatch to an animal control officer.
-If an animal control officer will not be available, the caller should be advised to call the Wisconsin Humane Society.
+Any person who has an unwanted or stray animal in their possession that needs to be picked up should call MADACC (414) 646-8640.
+An office assistant will attempt to dispatch to an animal control officer.
+If an animal control officer will not be available, the caller should be advised to call the Wisconsin Humane Society (414) 264-6257.

-If an animal is running loose right now, call 286-3535 and an animal control officer will be dispatched to patrol the area for the animal.
-If the animal control officer is not available, the call will be referred to another inspector or the
+If an animal is running loose right now, call MADACC (414) 646-8640 and an animal control officer will be dispatched to patrol the area for the animal.

 RABBITS, GUINEA PIGS, FERRETS, ETC.-Residential Section